Schedule

 Social, economic and Governance Innovations in Commoning

-Indy Johar, Bruce White, Claire Mellier and Dil Green introduces their work and discuss how the intersection could be explored to build a stronger movement.
+Indy Johar (Dark Matter Labs), Bruce White (OICD), Claire Mellier (Iswe) and Dil Green (Mutual Credit Services) introduces their work and discuss how the intersection could be explored to build a stronger movement.
+Bar will be open from 6:30.

 Lansdown Hall